LaunchCodeEducation/liftoff/src/modules/git/git-refresher.rst

      * Example: ``git clone git@github.com:LaunchCodeEducation/liftoff.git``

-   * Requires a file to be created and uploaded to Github.
+   * Requires a file to be created and uploaded to GitHub.
    * You do NOT have to enter your password when pushing commits to a remote repository.
    * `Instructions for using SSH <https://help.github.com/en/articles/connecting-to-github-with-ssh>`_